Ricky30feb/Shopping-Cart/README.md

 **Backend**: Runs locally on your machine

 ## Features
 - **Secure Authentication**: JWT-based user registration and login
-- **🔐 Single Device Login**: Users can only be logged in from one device at a time (enforced server-side)
+- **Single Device Login**: Users can only be logged in from one device at a time (enforced server-side)
-- **Product Catalog**: Browse products with filtering by category and availability
 - **Shopping Cart**: Add items with quantity management and real-time updates
 - **Order Processing**: Complete checkout flow with order history tracking
 - **Responsive Design**: Mobile-first UI that works across all devices
 - **RESTful API**: Well-structured endpoints with comprehensive error handling
 - **Data Validation**: Input validation and sanitization on both client and server
 - **Security**: Password hashing, secure JWT tokens, and CORS protection
-- **🧪 Comprehensive Testing**: Postman collection with automated single device login tests
+- **Comprehensive Testing**: Postman collection with automated single device login tests

 ## Tech Stack